anayrat/blog/content/post/2018/2018-05-01-PG11-hot-index-fonctionnels-2.en.md

 knowledge about how postgres works, that I will try to explain through several articles:

 1. [How MVCC works and *heap-only-tuples* updates][1]
-2. When postgres do not use *heap-only-tuple* updates and introduction to the new feature in v11
+2. [When postgres do not use *heap-only-tuple* updates and introduction to the new feature in v11][2]
 3. Impact on performances

-**This feature was disabled in 11.1 because it could lead to instance crashes[^1].
+**This feature was disabled in 11.1 because it could lead to instance crashes[^4].
 I chose to publish these articles because they help to understand the mechanism of HOT updates and the benefits that this feature could bring.**

 I thank Guillaume Lelarge for his review of this article ;).

+The previous article showed how heap-only-tuple UPDATE works.
+In this one, we will see when Postgres does not perform heap-only-tuple UPDATE.
+This will allow us to approach the functionality that should have been available in version 11.

 # Cases with an index on an updated column